cburdine/nisq-open-quantum-systems/README.md

 In this directory there are three notebooks ending with "Experiments".
 Executing these notebooks on your preferred quantum computation provider will require some configuration to submit the compute jobs to a real quantum backend.
-Specifically, you will need to configure the cell below where it says "Configure Job Submission Here".
-In the notebook there are instructions for how do do this.
-Essentially, you will need to configure some variables so that the Qiskit compiler knows which backend to target.
-Two functions are also exposed for submitting and retrieving the results of executing Qiskit circuits on real hardware.
-If your available hardware backend supports Qiskit primitives, you may also need to install those and import the necessary backend provider primitives and invoke them in these two exposed functions.
-Currently, these functions are configured to use the qiskit-aer simulator backend as an example.
+(You will need to configure the cell below where it says "Configure Job Submission Here".
+Currently, these functions are configured to use the qiskit-aer simulator backend as an example.)

 It is recommended that you start by running the experiments in the "Pauli Channel Experiments.ipynb" notebook, which contains some basic experiments with relatively few circuits that need to executed.
 Once those complete